momoso7/100-days-of-code/log.md

 **Today's Progress**: Getting used to matplotlib basic usages.
 Continue my journey in basic algorithm scripting of javascript

 **Thoughts**: Hopefully this year is gonna be a good year.
 The javascript challenge is becoming harder and harder, my pace suffered quite a lot.

+### Day 50: 02 January 2021
+**Today's Progress**: Plotting time series in datacamp, and doing some basic javascript algorithm in freecodecamp.

+**Thoughts**: The challenge in javascript algorithm is so difficult, I need stackexchange more and more.

+### Day 51: 03 January 2021
+**Today's Progress**: Quantitative comparisons and statistical visualization in datacamp

+**Thoughts**: Now I understand more the difference between bar chart and histogram.
+Also learnt some tricks regarding scatter plot.
+No time to do javascript related work today.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)